oroinc/documentation/user_guide/workflow_management.rst

 **Steps**

 Now lets create steps.
 There are three steps - "Started", "Processed" and "Finished", and each of them should be created with "Add step" button.
-Also we need to set appropriate step order (10, 20, 30) and mark step "Finished" as final step.
+Also user need to set appropriate step order (10, 20, 30) and mark step "Finished" as final step.

 Step "Started":